addyosmani/backbone-fundamentals/chapters/11-unit-testing.md

 ## Exercise

 As an exercise, I recommend now trying the Jasmine Koans in `practicals\jasmine-joans` and trying to fix some of the purposefully failing tests it has to offer.
-This is an excellent way of not just learning how Jasmine specs and suites work, but working through the examples (without peeking back) will also put your Backbone skills to test too.
+This is an excellent way of not just learning how Jasmine specs and suites work, but working through the examples (without peeking back) will also put your Backbone skills to the test too.

 ## Further reading